5l1v3r1/EmoCheckPowerShell/README.md

 ## Description

 PowerShell implementation of JPCerts EmoCheck.
 Searches for Emotet based on process names.
-All credit goes to JPCERT from this PowerShell code was adapted.
+All credit goes to JPCERT from which this PowerShell code was adapted.

 Detects Emotet based on the unique way Emotet chooses it's process name from the following keywords: